RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 C.	The formatting of the data.
 D.	The ability to sort the data based on street number.

-### Question # 12 - Amanda’s operating procedures for secure data storage require her to ensure that she is using data dispersion techniques.
+### [important] Question # 12 - Amanda’s operating procedures for secure data storage require her to ensure that she is using data dispersion techniques.
 What does Amanda need to do to be compliant with this requirement?
 A.	Delete all data not in secure storage.
 B.	Store data in more than one location or service.
 C.	Avoid storing data in intact form, requiring data from more than one location to use a data set.
 D.	Geographically separate data by at least 15 miles to ensure that a single natural disaster cannot destroy it.

-### Question # 13 - 	Lisa runs Windows instances in her cloud- hosted environment.
+### [tricky and important] Question # 13 - 	Lisa runs Windows instances in her cloud- hosted environment.
 Each Windows instance is created with a C: drive that houses the operating system and application files.
 What type of storage best describes the C: drive for these Windows instances?
 A.	Long- term storage.
 B.	Ephemeral storage.
 C.	Raw storage.